sam-don/mealplanner/README.md

 - Clone the GitHub repository into a folder in your development environment and enter the project directory.

-- Create a new virtual environment using the following command, note that SentAlysis requires Python 3.8
+- Create a new virtual environment using the following command, note that mealplanner requires Python 3.8

     `python3.8 -m venv venv`